If you're considering off-campus housing, you're probably wondering how paying for off-campus housing differs from paying for dorms.

 It might be a good idea to take the housing allowance as defined by the college and use that as a reference.
 Try to stay as close to this number as possible when looking for off-campus housing.

-If you do find that you need to take out a student loan to cover tuition, housing, or other educational expenses, check out our recommendations for the best student loan deals.
+If you do find that you need to take out a private student loan to cover tuition, housing, or other educational expenses, check out our recommendations for the best student loan deals.